writethedocs/www/docs/conference/general-admission-and-venue.rst

 General Ticket Sales
 --------------------

-We are now `selling tickets for the conference`_ at the normal price of **$75**.
-We are happy that the early bird tickets sold out as well.
-The total number of tickets for the conference is only **200**, so make sure to buy yours today.
+Tickets for the conference are `now available`_ for only **$75**.
+We're limiting conference tickets to a mere **200**, so be sure to buy yours right now.
+We were amazed at how quickly the early bird tickets sold out.

-We are happy to keep the conference at such a reasonable number of people, because we think it will be a very intimate experience.
-The venue is the perfect size for the event, and we're really excited!
+We want to keep the conference at a reasonable number of people, to help foster communication and craft a more intimate experience.
+The venue is the perfect size for the event, and we’re really excited!

 Additional Sponsors
 -------------------